Whats new in 2210

 • It supports only Managed Devices not managed apps

-• In safari it looks like that this feature has an bug.
+• In safari it looks like that this feature has a bug.
 The filter section is empty:

 New network endpoints for Microsoft Intune

 There are new network endpoints for the Intune Service.
-Update you proxy or firewall ruleset.
+Update your proxy or firewall ruleset.
 A list of endpoints you can find here: Network endpoints for Microsoft Intune.

-With he following powershelgl you get an list with all network endpoints:
+With the following PowerShell you get a list with all network endpoints:

 (invoke-restmethod -Uri (“https://endpoints.office.com/endpoints/WorldWide?ServiceAreas=MEM&clientrequestid=” + ([GUID]::NewGuid()).Guid)) | ?{$_.ServiceArea -eq "MEM" -and $_.urls} | select -unique -ExpandProperty urls